livingsocial/bundler-patch/CONTRIBUTING.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/livingsocial/bundler-patch.

-## Development

-### Status

-0.x versions are subject to breaking changes, there's a fair amount of experimenting going on.

-We'd love to get real world scenarios where things don't go as planned to help flesh out varying details of what many believe a conservative update should be.

 ### How To

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run